NetherGamesMC/support/docs/buying-a-premium-rank.md

 Please choose one of the ranks above to view its price, perks, and eligibility.

 ::: info PLEASE NOTE
-If you already own Ultra or Emerald, upgrading your rank to a higher one is discounted so that you would pay the same price you would've if you bougth that higher rank orginally.
+If you already own Ultra or Emerald, upgrading your rank to a higher one is discounted so that you would pay the same price you would've if you bought that higher rank orginally.
 :::

 You can either buy the rank for yourself or create a gift code to be used by other players.